hashicorp/terraform-provider-azuread/website/docs/r/application.html.markdown

 * `is_enabled` - (Optional) Determines if the app role is enabled: Defaults to `true`.

-* `value` - (Required) Specifies the value of the roles claim that the application should expect in the authentication and access tokens.
+* `value` - (Optional) Specifies the value of the roles claim that the application should expect in the authentication and access tokens.

 ## Attributes Reference